renovatebot/renovate/docs/usage/self-hosted-configuration.md

 # Self-Hosted configuration options

-You can only use these configuration options when you're self-hosting Renovate.
+Only use these configuration options when you _self-host_ Renovate.

+Do _not_ put the self-hosted config options listed on this page in your "repository config" file (`renovate.json` for example), because Renovate will ignore those config options, and may also create a config error issue.

+The config options below _must_ be configured in the bot/admin config, so in either a environment variable, CLI option, or a special file like `config.js`.

 Please also see [Self-Hosted Experimental Options](./self-hosted-experimental.md).